Logiqx/gps-details/docs/devices/coros/activities/README.md

+#### 2024-06-30

+- COROS APEX 2 Pro - Firmware V3.0408.0
+  - Windsurfing, Speedsurfing, Custom Activity (Sailing), Custom Activity (Driving)

+The full writeup is on a separate [page](walking-2024-06-30/README.md).

 ### Summary

-- Bike / Flatwater / Windsurf / GPS Cardio.
+Bike / Flatwater / Windsurf / GPS Cardio:
 - Position-derived speed and Doppler-derived speed are very similar.
 - Some fluctuations, but both are clearly smoothed.
 - Intriguing that the smoothing of speed and position produces similar results.
-  - Possible over-estimation of alphas (see Jo 2024-05-29).
+- Possible over-estimation of alphas - see Jo 2024-05-29.

+Speedsurfing - Firmware V3.0408.0

+- Position-derived speed and Doppler-derived speed are clearly different.
+- Doppler-derived speed is heavily filtered, which is very undesirable.

-- Run / Hike / Walk / Open Water Swim.
+Run / Hike / Walk / Open Water Swim:
 - Speed is heavily filtered / smoothed.
 - Position is filtered, but not as much as speed.
 - Position is more choppy than bike / flatwater / windsurfing / GPS cardio.

-- Custom.
+Custom Activities:

+- Speed is heavily filtered / smoothed, but not quite so much as running / hiking / walking.
-  - Smoothing appears to flatten the speeds.
+  - Smoothing appears to flatten the speeds in driving tests.
+- Position is potentially filtered but more choppy than bike / flatwater / windsurfing / GPS cardio.